Table of contents

 - Click Save template.

 A placeholder is a piece of text that the Trustpilot invitation system replaces with a corresponding piece of data.
-You can use the following placeholders in your invitation emails.
+You can use the following placeholders in the body of your invitation emails, as well as in subject lines.
 Be sure to use them exactly as they're shown here, otherwise they won't work correctly.

 |Placeholder||Description||Service reviews template||Product reviews template|